hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/382_on_bhakti-yoga.md

 spiritual knowledge; the next is the saving of life; and the fourth is the gift of food.

-Even if the body goes in practicing Sâdhanâs (austerities for realisation), let it go; what of that?
-Realisation will come in the fullness of time, by living constantly in the company of Sâdhus (holy men).
+Even if the body goes in practicing Sādhanās (austerities for realisation), let it go; what of that?
+Realisation will come in the fullness of time, by living constantly in the company of Sādhus (holy men).
 A time comes when one understands that to serve a man even by preparing a Chhilam (earthen pipe) of tobacco is far greater than millions of meditations.
 He who can properly prepare a Chhilam of